Upper Volga railway: Historical background

-The Sino-Eastern Railway (KVZhD), Kulundinskaya, and the Minusinsk Railway, the Akkerman Railway, the Southeast Railway network, the Olonets Railway—all these roads were built with the involvement of the capitals of private entrepreneurs-concessionaires, united in the form of joint-stock companies.
-(The very concept of a joint-stock company in pre-revolutionary Russia was enshrined in the "Regulations on Companies on Shares", approved by the Decree of December 6, 1836, and in force until the October Revolution).
+The Chinese Eastern Railway, the Kulunda and Minusinsk mainlines, the Akkerman Railway, the Southeast Railway network, and the Olonets Railway were all built with capital from private entrepreneurs and concessionaires, organized into joint-stock companies.
+The very concept of a joint-stock company in pre-revolutionary Russia was enshrined in the "Regulations on Share Companies," approved by the Decree of 6 December 1836 and in effect until the Russian Revolution.

-The founders of railway societies were given permission and administrative support of the state, but they had colossal financial risks.
-To obtain permission to establish a joint-stock company, they required the consent of the supreme authority or bodies of subordinate management, as well as the Minister of Finance.
+The founders of railway companies received permission and administrative support from the state, but they bore enormous financial risks.
+To obtain permission to establish a joint-stock company, they required the consent of the supreme authority or subordinate administrative bodies, as well as the Minister of Finance.

-Projects were very risky for entrepreneurs: before they were allowed to establish a company, they were obliged to conduct a survey of the route; draw up a complete road design; to work out estimates for all construction projects; and also to contribute to the State Bank 5% of the total amount of construction capital.
-At the same time, the Government could reject the project or even completely abandon the concession.
+The projects were highly risky for the entrepreneurs: even before receiving permission to establish a company, they were obligated to conduct route surveys, draw up a complete road plan, develop estimates for all construction projects, and contribute 5% of the total construction capital to the State Bank of the Russian Empire.
+The government could reject the project or even completely abandon the concession.

-Despite the risks, the operation of railways was economically attractive.
-The government guaranteed fulfillment of obligations on securities of railway companies.
-Owners of shares were provided with a solid dividend not from the moment of putting the line into operation, but from the day of the organization of the joint-stock company.
+Despite the risks, operating railways was economically attractive.
+The government guaranteed the fulfillment of obligations on the securities of railway companies.
+Shareholders were guaranteed a fixed dividend not from the moment the line was put into operation, but from the day the joint-stock company was organized.